 - To a food processor or blender add the roughly chopped garlic cloves and shallots.
 Pulse a few times until they are chopped into small pieces.

 - Add the remaining ingredients for the tofu ricotta and blend until smooth.
-You do not want large chunks of garlic or shallot remaining.
-Set aside.

 Stuff the Shells